uiyoungkim/PrivateLlama/test_docs/README.md

 ## Prompt 3
 ```
- Is the invoice for GreenTech GmbH paid?
+Is there an invoice for Lisa Sommer?
 ```
-**A:** No, the invoice for GreenTech GmbH’s event on March 22, 2025 is still unpaid.
+**A:** Yes, there is an invoice for Lisa Sommer for an event on March 15, 2025.

 ---